We use cookies to ensure you get the best experience on our website. Learn more about our privacy policy.

 This is an external link.
 Click “OK” to continue.

 While traditional NSAIDs block both COX-1 and COX-2 enzymes, the late 1990s saw the introduction of NSAIDs that specifically inhibit COX-2, on the premise that stomach damage was primarily due to the effects of suppressed COX-1.
 Although COX-2 selective NSAIDs were outstandingly successful commercially, the FDA eventually removed Vioxx and Bextra from the market, due to increased risk of cardiovascular events.
 Only celecoxib (branded as Celebrex) continues to be available in the US.
-To counteract cardiovascular concerns, it is often administered with low-dose aspirin, substantially reducing any gastroprotective advantage and intensifying damage to the small intestine.* 2,3,4
+To counteract cardiovascular concerns, it is often administered with low-dose aspirin, nullifying any gastroprotective advantage and intensifying damage to the small intestine.* 2,3,4

 ……………………….